prossouw79/arduino_projects/Arduino Serial LED Control/README.md

 - [PlatformIO](https://platformio.org/)
 - [Arduino IDE](https://www.arduino.cc/en/software)

-The codebase is set up to be used with PlatformIO but Arduino IDE is more accessible for inexperienced users and will therefore be used in this guide.
+The code-base is set up to be used with PlatformIO but Arduino IDE is more accessible for inexperienced users and will therefore be used in this guide.

-One part of the code that will be running on the Arduino is not in this codebase, it is published as a free `library` that will need to be imported for the code to function.
-To import this library in Arduino IDE, you can add the library by searching for it in the `Manage Libraries` entry under `Tools`:
+One part of the code that will be running on the Arduino is not in this code-base, it is published as a free library that will need to be imported for the code to function.
+To import this library in Arduino IDE, you can add the library by searching for it in the **Manage Libraries** entry under **Tools**:

 <img src=".readme/arduinoJSON-install.gif" width="100%"/>

-Once the library is installed, we can import the code, compile it for our boad and test it on our microcontroller.
-The first step would be to select the board we are using, in my case the Arduino Uno, from the boards dropdown.
+Once the library is installed, we can import the code, compile it for our board and test it on our micro-controller.
+The first step would be to select the board we are using, in my case the Arduino UNO, from the boards drop-down.
 Since this project is set up for PlatformIO, the code is using a `.cpp` file extension instead of the `.ino` extension the Arduino IDE uses for the C++ files.
 You can open the `./src/main.cpp` file in a text editor and simply copy-paste it into the Arduino IDE window:

 <img src=".readme/arduino-ide-compile.gif" width="100%"/>

 Once you have it imported the code connect your Arduino using its USB (universal **serial** bus) cable.
-Click the upload button to send the compiled program to the microcontroller - you might be prompted to set a port e.g. `COM4` on Windows or `/dev/ttyACM0` on Linux.
+Click the upload button to send the compiled program to the micro-controller - you might be prompted to set a port e.g. `COM4` on Windows or `/dev/ttyACM0` on Linux.

-Now that the program is running on the microcontroller, we can communicate with it over the same serial connection using the Arduino IDE's `Serial Monitor`.
+Now that the program is running on the micro-controller, we can communicate with it over the same serial connection using the Arduino IDE's **Serial Monitor**.

 <img src=".readme/arduino-serial-comm.gif" width="100%"/>